LaihoE/did-it-spill/README.md

 ## Debugging spills
 The unthinkable happen.
 So what should I do now?
+Make sure you have **shuffle = False** for correct indexes.
 ```python
 for spill in spills:
     # Lets get both of the samples and double check that they really are the same